 Finally, we perform full hierarchical Bayes estimation of the Bayesian regression model in (13) and (14) and learn about the hyperparameter $\tau$ in each estimation window.
-Estimation is performed via the efficient algorithm proposed by ?, and the global-local parameters $\tau$ and $\lambda_i$ are updated using the slice sampler of ?.
+Estimation is performed using the efficient algorithm proposed by Bhattacharya, Chakraborty, and Mallick (2016), and the global-local parameters $\tau$ and $\lambda_i$ are updated using the slice sampler of Polson, Scott, and Windle (2014).